Flangvik/NetLoader/README.md

 # Deploy via LOLBin (MSBuild)

 Payload for MSBuild is in the /LOLBins folder, might push this for varius other LOLBins aswell.
+NetLoader has to be used in interactive mode when deployed using MSBuild

 	For 64 bit:
 	C:\Windows\Microsoft.NET\Framework64\v4.0.30319\MSBuild.exe NetLoader.xml